 Ireland’s Biggest Coffee Morning

-Heritage Week Events at Kilshanny House
+Culture Night at Kilshanny House

-Local history and habitat weave together on this guided walk through the green vales of Kilshanny, covering a brief history of the area including some Holy Wells, an abbey and a cairn.
-Along the way our guide who lives locally will identify plants and wildlife.
-Re-connect with nature and then retreat to Kilshanny House for a garden to table light lunch.
-We recommend that you wear comfortable walking gear and arrive at Kilshanny House at 10.45a.m. to register and meet your guide.
+Emma is a qualified herbalist who lives locally and she will identify the abundant plants and wildlife.
+Afterwards retreat to Kilshanny House for a welcome warm beverage.
+We recommend that you wear comfortable walking gear and arrive at Kilshanny House at 10.45 to register and meet your guide.
+Cost is €20.